Alfred Russel Wallace: Wallace effect

 In 1889, Wallace wrote the book Darwinism, which explained and defended natural selection.
 In it, he proposed the hypothesis that natural selection could drive the reproductive isolation of two varieties by encouraging the development of barriers against hybridisation.
 Thus it might contribute to the development of new species.
 He suggested the following scenario: When two populations of a species had diverged beyond a certain point, each adapted to particular conditions, hybrid offspring would be less adapted than either parent form and so natural selection would tend to eliminate the hybrids.
 Furthermore, under such conditions, natural selection would favour the development of barriers to hybridisation, as individuals that avoided hybrid matings would tend to have more fit offspring, and thus contribute to the reproductive isolation of the two incipient species.
 This idea came to be known as the Wallace effect, later called reinforcement.
-Wallace had suggested to Darwin that natural selection could play a role in preventing hybridisation in private correspondence as early as 1868, but had not worked it out to this level of detail.
+He was motivated to spell the idea out in detail in 1889 in response to a paper by George Romanes that suggested that natural selection alone was insufficient to explain the separation of incipient species.
+Wallace had suggested to Darwin that natural selection could play a role in preventing hybridisation in private correspondence as early as 1868, but had not worked it out in detail.
 It continues to be a topic of research in evolutionary biology today, with both computer simulation and empirical results supporting its validity.

-Application of theory to humans, and role of teleology in evolution
+Evolution of humans

 An illustration from the chapter on the application of natural selection to humans in Wallace's 1889 book Darwinism shows a chimpanzee.

+In January 1864 Wallace presented a paper, "On the Varieties of Man in the Malay Archipelago", to the Ethnological Society of London.
+This paper summarized his ethnological observations during his travels in the East Indies.
+Wallace stated that the people in the archipelago could be divided into two groups.
+The first were members of what he called the Malay race and the second were members of the Papuan race.
+He described the physical, linguistic, and cultural differences between them, and he traced an east west dividing line that separated the 2 groups.
+He compared this with the famous dividing line he had discovered between Asian and Australian affiliated faunas, suggesting that the distribution of human races could be explained by the geographical history of a region the same way as the biogeographical distribution of species.